-Targeting the histone methylome as a therapeutic strategy has quickly captured the interest of developers worldwide, due to the genetic and over-expression abnormalities displayed in a variety of human cancers, as well as the chemically tractable nature of modifying enzymes.
+Targeting the histone methylome as a therapeutic strategy has quickly captured the interest of developers worldwide, due to the genetic and expression abnormalities of histone methyltransferases and demethylases displayed in a variety of human cancers, as well as the chemically tractable nature of these modifying enzymes.
 Adding to the more established series of histone methyltransferase targets, histone demethylases of both JmjC and CoREST domains have also advanced into clinical development and are now showing favorable clinical outcomes.
-Notably, a surge of interest and success in developing inhibitors against arginine methyltranslferase enzymes has substantially deepened the possibilities of regulating chromatin environments via histone methylation, and thereby expanding this already robust target space.
+Notably, increased interest in developing inhibitors against arginine methyltranslferase enzymes has substantially deepened the possibilities of regulating chromatin environments via histone methylation, and thereby expanding this already robust target space.

 Cambridge Healthtech Institute will once again convene leaders in epigenetic drug development to further our understanding of the role aberrant histone methylation plays in disease, to evaluate lead and clinical compounds by developers, and to introduce novel chemical matter for further development.

 Who should attend: Executives, Directors, Managers, Group Leaders and Senior Scientists from Pharma, Biotechs, Academia, Government and Healthcare Organizations working in fields such as Drug Discovery, Pre-Clinical Research and Development, Molecular/Cell Biology, Biochemistry, Chemical Genomics/Biology, Structural Biology, Medicinal Chemistry, Pharmacology and Synthetic Chemistry.

 Topics will include, but are not limited to:

 - Understanding HMTs and HDMs in Disease